 Fun fact: Next time you ride a carousel, compare both sides of the animal.
 Typically, only the side which faced the outside, what people see, was heavily decorated.
 Leaving one side plain, or not as fancy, resulting in less time and cost in crafting the piece.

 While I loved the carousel horses on display, it was the menagerie of animals that really caught my attention.
-A pair of lions, a rooster once used as a target for archery practice, giraffes and dogs, this museum was brimming with artistic pieces.
+A pair of lions, a rooster once used as a target for archery practice, giraffes and dogs.
+This museum is brimming with artistic pieces.

 Speaking of artists, there is also a station in the museum where you can see volunteer woodcarvers at work.
 Each year they produce two new pieces under the direction of a master artist.
 One piece is to be added to the Herschell carousel on-site, and the other to be used as the prize for the museum’s annual raffle.